nyu-ossd-s18/project_evaluation/mifos_evaluation_activity_3000.md

 - __do maintainers respond quickly to pull requests when they are opened? :__

+They don't respond that quickly to pull requests and most issues were closed by the same person because they seemed to just figure it out by themselves.

 ---

 ## Summary assesment
 How friendly is this project for beginner contributors?
+It is not that friendly for beginner contributers because it is a little confusing to find information on contributing and it doesn't seem to have a strong community that helps each other.
+It looks like it had busier phases but it seems like it has kind of slowed down at this point.

 Do the maintainers respond helpfully to questions in issues?
+Maintainers do not respond that much to questions that other people have.

 Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?
+People are quite friendly on the channel anbd thee is stuff from quite recently.
+The chat might be a better communication place to go for help regarding the project.
+Generally they are quite friendly, we just noticed that they might not be keeping track of them as much.

 Do pull requests get reviewed?
+Some pull requests get reviewed but they dont't really keep track of all of it.

 Do maintainers thank people for their contributions?
+They don't really thank people openly for their contributions.